Unit 2- Dimensions of

 3. Photos from space!

 Latitude and Longitude

-To find Latitude, see the numbers on the side of the map.
+To find Latitude, see the numbers on the sides of the map.

 NY State Latitude and Longitude

 A topo (topographic) map is a map that shows elevation.
-It's THE map to bring when going wilderness hiking.
+It is always good to have back up when going wilderness hiking.